 There are many reasons for starting this as early in the night or day as possible.
 Bright light, for instance, suppresses the body’s natural production of melatonin which can help jumpstart sleepiness.

 Electromagnetic energy is another possible sleep stressor that acts on the internal wiring of the brain.
-B emanating from cell phones tell the body the party is just getting started!
-So the first step is to unplug.
+Frequencies emanating from cell phones tell the body the party is just getting started!
+The first step is to unplug.

-Most of us don’t realize that people normally take bout 45 minutes to fall asleep.
+Most of us don’t realize that people normally take about 45 minutes to fall asleep.
 So, setting a proper routine before bed is crucial.

-That includes breathing exercises, mediation, calming teas or a warm bath, wearing loose-fitting clothing and a dose of fresh air help to clear the mind.
-Many of us are in the habit of putting together lists while we lie in bed for the next day which is a chore best done hours before bed.
+That includes breathing exercises, mediation, calming teas or a warm bath.
+Wearing loose-fitting clothing and a dose of fresh air help to clear the mind.
+Many of us are in the habit of putting together lists while we lay in bed, which is a chore best done hours before bed.